w3f/polkadot-wiki/docs/learn/learn-proxies.md

 multisig -> an anonymous proxy which is part of another multisig).
 These complex setups must be done using the [Extrinsics Tab](https://polkadot.js.org/apps/#/extrinsics) directly.

-These complex proxy setups should only be performed if you are comfortable enough interacting directly with the chain. **We recommend to use the Westend Testnet if you are testing features for the first time.**
+ **We recommend to use the [Westend Testnet](learn-DOT.md#getting-tokens-on-the-westend-testnet) if you are testing features for the first time.** By performing the complex proxy setups on the testnet, you can comfortably replicate the procedure on the main networks.

 :::